 So, what is the problem?
 I’d say in most cases, it’s two issues.
 Too much garlic and/or poorly prepared garlic.
 My method is simple and delivers a rich garlic flavor, without the bitter bite.
 The key is the milk.

 2 – 3 lbs of Yukon Gold potatoes or similar, unpeeled and cut into 1 inch pieces.
+If you prefer them peeled, that is totally fine.

 6 large cloves of Garlic, peeled and smashed with the side of your knife.

-3/4 cup of Soy milk or whole Milk
+3/4 cup of Whole Milk

 1 1/2 Tbsp Sea Salt